MKSourabh/MKSourabh/README.md

 ### 🌟 Featured Project

 - [Sandya Designer Boutique](https://sandyadesignerboutique.com)
-  _Designed and developed for my mom, Sandhya Rani Mangalampally.
+  _Designed and developed an E-Commerce Website for my mom, Sandhya Rani Mangalampally.
   Specializing in custom Indian ethnic wear, maggam work, and more!_

 ---